Arrhythmogenic right ventricular cardiomyopathy: Treatment and prognosis

 In contrast, ARVC has been rarely diagnosed in the United States, but it appears to be identified with increasing frequency.
 This may reflect a difference in genetic prevalence, but is more likely due to under recognition of disease.
 In a series of 100 ARVC patients from a single referral center in the United States, clinical profiles and event rates were similar to those reported in Europe .

 The treatment and prognosis of ARVC will be reviewed here.
 The genetics, pathogenesis, clinical manifestations, diagnostic criteria, and evaluation are discussed separately.
-(See "Arrhythmogenic right ventricular cardiomyopathy: Anatomy, histology, pathogenesis, and genetics" and "Clinical manifestations and diagnosis of arrhythmogenic right ventricular cardiomyopathy".)
+(See "Arrhythmogenic right ventricular cardiomyopathy: Pathogenesis and genetics" and "Arrhythmogenic right ventricular cardiomyopathy: Anatomy, histology, and clinical manifestations".)

 - Gemayel C, Pelliccia A, Thompson PD.
 Arrhythmogenic right ventricular cardiomyopathy.
 J Am Coll Cardiol 2001; 38:1773.